zxlml/BCGAN/README.md

 ## Overview

 Manifold learning assumes that high-dimensional ambient data possess a low-dimensional geometric structure.
-However, existing methods are often vulnerable to corrupted data, particularly noisy dimensions or channels.
+However, existing methods are often vulnerable to corrupted data, particularly additive noise, pixel noise, noisy dimensions or channels.
 This project proposes a bilevel probabilistic optimization strategy to address these issues.

 ## Key Features